 So what can we do about it?
 The simple answer is to reduce our dependence on plastics.
 Since so much of the plastic we use every day comes from grocery store packaging, it is a great place to start.

 The task can seem daunting because so many people have become dependent upon the convenience of individual serving packaging.
 While it does make lunch preparation easy in the morning, simple changes to your routine and expectations can lead to great benefits for our environment.

-Waste-free grocery stores are popping up more frequently in European countries, for example France’s Day by day, and Germany’s Original Unverpackt.
-However, one grocery store in the U.S. is already putting zero waste into practice – in.gredients in Austin, Texas.
+Waste-free grocery stores are popping up more frequently in European countries — for example, France’s Day by Day and Germany’s Original Unverpackt.
+And in the U.S., in.gredients in Austin, Texas, is putting zero waste into practice.

-Another benefit of zero-waste grocery is that not only is plastic waste being reduced, but actual food waste is being reduced too.
-Did you know that up to 40% of the food we purchase ends up in the garbage because it spoils before it’s eaten.
+Another benefit of zero-waste grocery is that not only is plastic waste being reduced, but actual food waste is being reduced, too.
+Did you know that up to 40 percent of the food we purchase ends up in the garbage because it spoils before it’s eaten?
 Since you can buy just one of what you need at a zero-waste store instead of a whole box, you can buy only what you’ll use.
 This change will save you money and reduce the amount your household contributes to the growing problem of food waste.

 Ready to be part of the waste-free grocery movement?
 Start bringing it up in your local community and maybe the next waste-free store will pop up in your town.

 How do you show your commitment to reducing waste in your community?

 Want to know more about liveing a zero-waste lifestyle?
 Check out these articles: